prebid/prebid.github.io/dev-docs/modules/consentManagement.md

 {: toc }

 {: .alert.alert-warning :}
-Note that Prebid.org is working on support for reading and parsing TCF 2.0 consent strings.
+Prebid.org is working on updates that will enable support for reading and parsing TCF 2.0 consent strings.
 See the [blog post](/blog/tcf2) for timelines.

 ## Overview